shinobi3D/techartist-portfolio-website/content/projects/rig_jutsu_proj.md

 ---
-title: Book Rig
+title: Rig-No-Jutsu
 type: page
-# tags: ['rig']
+# tags: ['tools','python']
-url: /book rig/
+url: /rig-no-jutsu/
-draft: true
+draft: false
 ---

 ## Why
 I've always wanted to create my own book prop rig, but was never really tasked with doing so when I was on productions.
 Usually it would be a simple book, that never had to open or be interacted with.
 I never got to flex the rigging chops, but now that I have the time I'm making it a point.